Folding bike locks offer the best of both worlds when it comes to weight, bulkiness, and security compared to cable and U-locks.

-If you’re doing your research looking for the best folding locks around, you’re on the right page.
-We’ve gone through many folding locks available today, tested some of them and came up with our best picks.
+If you’re doing your research looking for the best ones around, you’re on the right page.
+We’ve gone through many models available today, tested some of them, and came up with our best picks.

-This lock from folding lock specialists Foldylock offers heavy-duty security in a compact and lightweight lock.
+This lock from bike lock specialists Seatylock offers heavy-duty security in a compact and lightweight lock.

 Hardened steel links are combined with ultra-protected rivets to resist cutting and sawing from would-be thieves.
 Foldylock’s compact lock rates a 14 on the company’s 18-point security scale.

 Despite all that steel, this lock won’t damage your bike.
 A rubber coating keeps your frame from being damaged while in use.
 The Foldylock Compact quickly expands from 7.5” x 2.4” folded to a 33.5” in diameter steel loop.